Chuckle Brothers: Stage

 As well as regular TV appearances, Paul and Barry appeared on stage in venues across the UK.
 Their annual nationwide tours often included them performing with The Patton Brothers, magic duo Safire, The Magic Light Puppet Company as well a full cast.
 Their comedy and parody shows have included The Blackpool Tower Circus (1974, 1987), To You To Me (1995), The Chuckle Brothers in Trouble (1996), The Chuckle Brothers Summer Roadshow (1997), The Adventures of The Chuckle Brothers (1998), The Chuckle Brothers Trouble At Sea (1999), The New Adventures of The Chuckle Brothers (2000), Spooky Goings On (2001), Raiders of the Lost Bark (2002), Star Doors – The Chuckle Brothers Strike Back (2003), Barry Potty and his Smarter Brother Paul in The Chamber of Horrors (2004), Pirates of the River Rother (2005), Doctor What and the Return of the Garlics (2006), Spooky Goings on 2 (2007), Aladdin (Christmas 2007), Indiana Chuckles and the Kingdom of the Mythical Sulk (2008), Chuckle Trek – The Lost Generation (2009), A Christmas Chuckle (Christmas 2009), An Audience With....The Chuckle Brothers (2010), The Twelve Days of Christmas (Christmas 2010), Barry Potty and his Full Blood Brother Paul in the Ghostly Shadows (2011), The Return of the Pirates of the River Rother 2: In Strangers Tights (2012), The Chuckle Brothers meet the Phantom at the Theatre (2013), A 2014 Space Oddity (2014) and The Chuckles of Oz (2015).

 Live recordings of Pirates of the River Rother and Spooky Goings On 2 were released on DVD 2007, the latter under the title The Chuckle Brothers – Spooky Goings On Live!
 A box set of the two was also made available.
 A dress rehearsal of the duo's 1996 tour The Chuckle Brothers in Trouble was released on DVD in 2008.
 In addition, the brothers' 2008 tour, Indiana Chuckles and The Kingdom of the Mythical Sulk, set in Ancient Egypt, was released on DVD later that year.

 The brothers toured theatres annually with their shows until 2015.
 Although, they performed regularly in pantomimes, festivals, events and holiday parks until Barry's death in 2018.

-During their career, Paul and Barry performed in fifty one pantomimes together.
-Their first was Babes in the Wood, which they performed as The Harman Brothers in Malvern from 1967 until 1968 with Sandy Powell.
-Their final pantomime became Snow White and the Seven Dwarfs at The Mayflower Theatre in Southampton, which they appeared in from 2017 until 2018 with Craig Revel Horwood.
+During their career, Paul and Barry performed in 51 pantomimes together.
+Their first was Babes in the Wood, which they performed as The Harman Brothers in Malvern in 1967 opposite Sandy Powell.
+Their final pantomime together was Snow White and the Seven Dwarfs at the Mayflower Theatre, Southampton, which they appeared in 2017 opposite Craig Revel Horwood.
 They were awarded a Great British Pantomime Award for Best Double Act for this production.

 Since Barry's death, Paul has stated his intention to continue to appear in pantomime productions.

+In December 2026, Paul will appear at the Royal National Theatre, London in the Dorfman Theatre as Mr Boo in a revival of Jim Cartwright's The Rise and Fall of Little Voice opposite Francesca Mills and Jill Halfpenny, before touring the UK in February 2027.